When I Accepted Jesus

 I remember an older girl, probably by ten years or so, walking up to me with concerned eyes and asking me, "Are you lost.?"
 I was lost and in a haze.
 Blank.
 Frightened out of my little wits.
 Where the heck was I. Who was I, what was I doing in this strange city and neighborhood.

 Earlier that day during the assembly, I remember a young boy about my age with tan pants on, profusely bleeding.
 The blood dripped down on the floor drop by drop at first, then heavily as I starred in unbelief.
 I was in utter shock.
 That traumatized me.
 I was told he later died.
 Turns out, the blood was from a gun-shot wound inflicted on him during recess.
 It took the teachers probing various classes and children like myself assigned to sit around this boy several days later to jar my memory.
 I guess they knew I had slumped into some kind of deep withdrawal and because I sat next to him, I must have seen something disturbing.
 They got it out of me finally.
 That's why I was lost trying to find my way home after being instructed by my mother that it was a straight walk for several blocks back to the apartment.
 That girl could have been an angel.
-She was a relatable and kind girl.
-Very calming and friendly.
+She was a girl I felt safe with, she was very kind and concerned about me.
+I recall her voice being very calming and friendly.
 She walked me this way and that way, and asked me, "Do you remember this block?"

 I only learned later that we were smack-dab in the middle of the Detroit Riots.
 Hearing those gun-shots every night and hitting the floor made me shell-shocked!
 Coupled with being up-rooted and dragged off to a strange land with a mean Reverend who beat my mother with a thick belt and tormented my older sister.
 This is the hardest thing to recapture in my life.
 I also remember a dark shadow standing over me one night and all I could do was stay still, not move, not breathe, not blink, soon the shadow would go away, and daybreak would come.
 I really don't know what happened that night.
 I was just consumed with fear.